Managing Remote Workers in a Crisis

 By reflecting each week on what’s working, and what’s gone wrong, you can start to build a good foundation of the areas that need improving.

 - Use this time as a test and trial phase

 - Keep notes of any operational issues and how they were resolved

 If remote working is completely new to your organisation, this is an ideal time to understand if this working operation is possible in the future.
 After all, the world is changing, and having the chance to adapt quickly will only support your business in growing in the future.

-For more help and support around remote working, contact us about our flexible and remote working consultancy or download our free eBook – The Ultimate Guide to Remote Working.
+For more help and support around remote working, contact me about flexible and remote working consultancy or download my free eBook – The Ultimate Guide to Remote Working.